briandrum/codes.forchagrin.com/_chapters/chapter-517-gambling.md

     The charitable instant bingo organization shall pay six per cent of the total gross receipts of any deal of instant bingo tickets for the purpose of reimbursing the owner or lessor for expenses described in this subsection.
-    As used in this subsection, “expenses” means those items provided for in subsections (gg)(4), (5), (6), (7), (8), (12) and (13) of Section 517.01 and
+    As used in this subsection, "expenses" means those items provided for in subsections (gg)(4), (5), (6), (7), (8), (12) and (13) of Section 517.01 and
-    that percentage of the owner’s or lessor’s rent for the location where instant bingo is conducted.
-“Expenses” in the aggregate, shall not exceed six per cent of the total gross receipts of any deal of instant bingo tickets.
+    that percentage of the owner's or lessor's rent for the location where instant bingo is conducted.
+"Expenses" in the aggregate, shall not exceed six per cent of the total gross receipts of any deal of instant bingo tickets.

-    As used in this subsection, “full gross profit” means the amount by which the total receipts of all instant bingo tickets, if the deal had been sold in full, exceeds the amount that would be paid out if all prizes were redeemed.
+    As used in this subsection, "full gross profit" means the amount by which the total receipts of all instant bingo tickets, if the deal had been sold in full, exceeds the amount that would be paid out if all prizes were redeemed.